Wordfest Presents Ken Dryden

 800 3 Street SE

 Attention hockey fans!
-Ken Dryden, the former goaltender for the Montreal Canadiens, has teamed up with the greatest hockey coach of all time, Scotty Bowman, to bring you Scotty: A Hockey Life Like No Other.
-This event includes an on-stage interview with Ken Dryden followed by a Q&A and book signing.
+Ken Dryden, the former goaltender for the Montreal Canadiens, joins us in conversation about his new book on the greatest hockey coach of all time, Scotty Bowman.
+This event is hosted by CBC Radio's Doug Dirks, and includes an on-stage interview with Ken Dryden followed by a Q&A and book signing.

 Dryden goes beyond the score lines and cliché-ridden post-game interview style of hockey writing to plumb the depths of the game at levels rarely examined.”
 Winnipeg Free Press